Personal Trainer's Home Workout Plan

 By wlr Contributor Christina Neal Personal Trainer and Accredited Life Coach

 No need to join the gym or buy expensive home fitness kit to lose weight and tone up.
 Achieve your weight-loss goals with this home exercise circuit devised by personal trainer Christina Macdonald.

-It’s easy to get fit at home if you plan exactly what you’re going to do and set aside the time to do it.
+It’s perfectly possible to reach your fitness goals if you plan what you’re going to do and set aside the time to do it.

 The exercises here will give you a total body workout and help you burn fat and tone up at the same time.